-Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the DACC Campus Conduct Office.
+Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the DACC Vice President for Student Services Office.
 While these are not a substitute for the criminal justice system, it affords students the opportunity to have their side heard in a less formal environment.
-If an accused student is found to have violated the Student Code of Conduct by engaging in forcible or nonforcible sex offenses, he or she may be subject to disciplinary action.
+If an accused student is found to have violated the Student Code of Conduct by engaging in forcible or non- forcible sex offenses, he or she may be subject to disciplinary action.
 The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from DACC.
 Both the victim and accused are afforded the same opportunities within the student judicial process, including the ability to have others present during disciplinary proceedings, and both shall be informed of the outcome of any campus disciplinary proceedings alleging sexual assault.
-Students interested in this course of action may call the DACC Campus Conduct Office at 527-7746, the office responsible for upholding the Student Code of Conduct.
+Students interested in this course of action may call the DACC Vice President for Student Service Office at 527-7530, the office responsible for upholding the Student Code of Conduct.
 As always, students may also contact the NMSU Police Department or DACC Security Office for assistance and guidance.